-Celebrating almost 20 years of engaging children with summer fun and learning through Penn Museum’s world-renowned collections.
+Celebrating 20 years of engaging children with summer fun and learning through Penn Museum’s world-renowned collections.
 Anthropologists in the Making is designed for children ages 7-13 who will be entering grades 2nd – 8th for the 2018-2019 school year.

 Click the "Register" button above to register or to access your online account to make additional payments.